 He walks across much of Catalonia between 1843 and 1848, preaching the Word of God, always on foot, not collecting money or gifts for his ministry.
 It moves him to imitate Jesus Christ and the apostles.
 Despite his political neutrality, he will soon suffer persecution and slander from those who accuse him of favoring the more conservative parties.
 In each location, he preaches missions to the people and conducts retreats for priests and religious.
 He soon discovers that also other means of apostolate may help him ensure the effectiveness and continuity of the fruits of the missions: public prayer books, catechisms, and prints aimed at priests, nuns, children, youth, married, parents, etc.; in 1848 he founds the Religious Library, a publishing house which in its first eighteen years launches 2,811,100 copies of books, 2,509,500 of small books and 4,249,200 leaflets.

 As effective means of perseverance and progress in the Christian life he founds or promotes religious brotherhoods, including the Confraternity of the Immaculate Heart of Mary, and writes the book “Daughters of the Blessed and Immaculate Heart of Mary”, which eventually will inspire the birth of the secular institute of Cordimarian affiliation.

 Unable to continue preaching in Catalonia because of the outbreak of the Second Carlist War, his superior sends him to the Canary Islands.
 From February 1848 to May of the following year, he covers most of the island of Gran Canaria and two locations of Lanzarote Island.
-Colloquially he is soon started being called “the Padrito”.
-He became so popular that he is is co-patron of the diocese of Las Palmas along with the Virgen del Pino.
+Colloquially, he is soon started being called “el Padrito”.
+He became so popular that he is co-patron of the diocese of Las Palmas, along with the Virgen del Pino.